Model Toxics Control Act

 The Model Toxics Control Act (MTCA) is Washington’s environmental cleanup law.
 MTCA funds and directs the investigation, cleanup, and prevention of sites that are contaminated by hazardous substances.
 It works to protect people’s health and the environment, and to preserve natural resources for the future.

-There are more than 12,500 known or suspected contaminated sites in Washington — and the list keeps growing.
-Thanks to cleanup efforts funded by MTCA, more than 6,600 of these sites are already cleaned up or require no further action.
+There are about 14,000 known or suspected contaminated sites in Washington — and the list keeps growing.
+Thanks to cleanup efforts funded by MTCA, more than 7,700 of these sites are already cleaned up or require no further action.

 The Hazardous Substance Tax helps pay for this cleanup work.
 Voters approved a tax on hazardous substances (such as petroleum products, pesticides, and other chemicals) to pay for cleanups.
 Under MTCA, we might also recover penalties or require polluters to pay for cleanups and our oversight.